 Review any business license requirements and provide information to food vendors hoping to come to your event.

 The Town of Oakville’s event planning guidelines require that one washroom (stall) be available at a ratio of 1:100 washrooms to event guests.
 Many indoor and outdoor facilities are equipped to provide a suitable number of washrooms to event attendees.
-Should you require these facilities, please contact Chantler’s Washrooms at 519-855-6096.
+Should you require these facilities, please contact Chantler’s Environmental Services at 519-855-6096.

 If the event is booked in a location with washroom facilities on-site, additional services will be required to clean and stock washrooms throughout the event, and additional charges may apply.